-As we have more and more internet-connected devices and services that are capable of sending timely, useful and relevant information via notifications, there is a need to better understand the preferences and concerns about accidental information disclosures resulting from these notifications.
-Likewise, there is a need to explore designs and notification strategies that can adapt to the user's context, as well as to the content of the notifications.
+As more and more internet-connected devices and services become capable of displaying information via notifications, there is a need to better understand people's preferences and concerns about notification-induced information disclosures.
+There is also a need to develop designs and strategies that can adapt both to a notification's content and the user's context.

-STUDY #1: EXPLORATORY RETROSPECTIVE SURVEY
+3 STUDY #1: EXPLORATORY RETROSPECTIVE SURVEY

-As a first step, we describe the results of an exploratory retrospective survey which was designed to gain our initial understanding of the following: (1) how often notifications pose an information disclosure risk?
+As a first step, we describe the results of an exploratory retrospective survey which was designed to gain our initial understanding of the following: (1) How often notifications pose an information disclosure risk?
 (2) How do features of the notifications, meetings and individuals contribute to the perceived risk?
-And, (3) what mitigation strategies do people currently employ.
 As noted in the introduction, the methods employed here allow a broad investigation covering numerous contexts (e.g., personal vs. work, email topics and themes, etc.)